defuncart/Unity-Project-Tiny/README.md

-# Unity-Project-Tiny
+# Unity Project Tiny

-A collection of projects in learning Project Tiny, Unity's new modular runtime to build small games and interactive ads.
+A collection of projects while learning Project Tiny, Unity's new modular runtime to build small games and interactive ads.